 DON WODJENSKI - About the artist

-A native of Washington State for my entire life, I strive to infuse my sense of Northwest cultural and naturalistic elements into my photographic images and forms.
-Having lived in Seattle, for nearly 30 years and on Whidbey Island in the Salish Sea for over 30 years, my work reflects both urban and natural considerations.
+Having lived near Puget Sound for my entire life, I strive to infuse a sense of Northwest cultural and naturalistic elements into my photographic images and forms.
+Having lived in Seattle, for nearly 30 years and on Whidbey Island in the Salish Sea for over 40 years, my work reflects both urban and natural considerations.
 My interests are highly varied.
 I believe in following my intuition, inspiration, and imagination, taking advantage of circumstances.
-Although unintended results may succeed in revealing or redirecting my creative pursuits, most work is intentional.
-I approach a project with purpose, although end results may remain to be seen.
 Travel within North America and Europe has allowed me to consider foreign environments and cultures.
-As an avid hiker and fly fisherman, wildlife and nature has been central to my interests.
-Being a jazz musician, I have listened to many great players over the years and in Black & White film, captured their performances.
 Essentially, my work may simply amount to data and material gathering; from which I am able to reflect, recreate and present for other’s consideration.

 Wax Works are cast and carved vessel forms rendered from wax alloys.
 Created for a solo show in 2009, they provide me a true three-dimensional creative outlet.
 As with any crafted vessel, design considerations are vastly different than when working two dimensionally.
 The medium exemplifies my interest in design of light transmitting forms.
 Though sharing the vessel form with ceramicists, glass artists, basket weavers, etc., wax has a unique look, feel, and fragility that I find a gratifying process with which to work.

-This collection of film and digital images, fine art and commercial work, spanning 40 years of professional interests, serves to catalog and exhibit the best of my efforts.
+This collection of film and digital images, fine arts and crafts, and commercial work, spanning the past 25 years of professional interests, serves to catalog and exhibit the best of my efforts.